History of ABS-CBN: Agreement deals with other networks

 On October 6, 2020, ABS-CBN Corporation announced that they would air its shows and movies back on Free TV via the new "A2Z" channel on October 10.
-It is a blocktime agreement (later entered as airtime lease agreement on May 30, 2022) between the media conglomerate and ZOE Broadcasting Network.
+It is a blocktime agreement (later entered as airtime lease agreement on May 30, 2022) between the media company and ZOE Broadcasting Network.
 A month later, Minority Leader and Congressman Joseph Stephen Paduano of Abang Lingkod Party List called for an investigation into the ABS-CBN-A2Z Channel 11 blocktime deal.
 The National Telecommunications Commission (NTC) and Bureau of Internal Revenue (BIR) were told to investigate.

 On January 18, 2021, ABS-CBN Corporation and TV5 Network, Inc. were allegedly doing a partnership agreement to further expand the reach of Kapamilya Network on Free TV.
 There are some possible results that most of ABS-CBN shows and programs that were not able to be broadcast on ABS-CBN and ZOE's A2Z would be aired on TV5.

 On January 21, 2021, ABS-CBN jointly announced with TV5 and Cignal TV, in conjunction with Brightlight Productions, that both ASAP and the FPJ: Da King movie block debuted on the Kapatid network's lineup every Sunday afternoon on January 24.
 This also marks the first time that ABS-CBN programs would be aired on free-to-air television nationwide since the May 5, 2020 shutdown.
 Despite this development, both programs continued to air on Kapamilya Channel, Kapamilya Online Live (except FPJ: Da King), and A2Z.
+It also marked the start of ABS-CBN's collaboration with other networks that allowed their artists to appear and work for them secondarily.

 On March 5, 2021, ABS-CBN and TV5/Cignal announced that TV5 would also simulcast the ABS-CBN's primetime lineup programs on March 8.

-On April 5, 2022, ABS-CBN and GMA Network, Inc. forged a partnership that will bring Star Cinema movies to GMA's local channels.
+On April 5, 2022, ABS-CBN and GMA Network, Inc. forged a partnership that will bring Star Cinema movies to GMA's local channels, beginning the former's collaboration with GMA.

 On April 6, 2022, ABS-CBN jointly announced with Broadcast Enterprises and Affiliated Media to launch its TV channel "PIE" in partnership with the conglomerate, Kroma Entertainment and 917Ventures.